Feltey History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Feltey family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the area that was near a field.
 This surname is a topographic name and is derived from the Old English word feld, which literally means the pasture or open country.

 In this case, the bearer of the surname Feltey lived in an area of land that was cleared of forest.
-Interestingly, "Field, or De la Felda embraces both English and Norman families.
-Richard de la Felda is mentioned in Normandy

 Early Origins of the Feltey family

 Important Dates for the Feltey family

 This web page shows only a small excerpt of our Feltey research.
 Another 69 words (5 lines of text) covering the years 1407, 1407, 1620, 1676, 1554, 1606, 1582, 1599 and 1640 are included under the topic Early Feltey History in all our PDF Extended History products and printed products wherever possible.

 Feltey Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Feltey include Field, Feild, Felde and others.

 Early Notables of the Feltey family (pre 1700)